 Attainment is also affected by first language; for example, there are significant differences between Tamil and Chinese speakers, who, on average, perform better than Pashto and Turkish speakers.

-In addition, prior education and arrival time impacts on attainment. vi The Wiltshire Ethnic Minority and Traveller Achievement Service (EMTAS) advise on best practice for individual pupils to ensure those most vulnerable to poor attainment are to fulfil their academic potential.
+In addition, prior education and arrival time in a country where English is not thier first language impacts on attainment. vi The Wiltshire Ethnic Minority and Traveller Achievement Service (EMTAS) advise on best practice for individual pupils to ensure those most vulnerable to poor attainment are to fulfil their academic potential.

 Religion and Belief